How to get the best deal on your rental

-While not true for all rental homes, many property owners and property managers will negotiate rates.
-If the price isn't negotiable, the number of nights might be.
-Off-peak weeks will probably be negotiable more often than peak-season..
+Although not true for all rental homes, many rental owners and property managers will negotiate rates.
+If they are hesitant to budge on a highly-desirable stay, try getting an extra night.
+Off-peak weeks should be negotiable more frequently than peak-season..

 Study the Total Contract

-- Power bills
+- Utility bills

 - Hot Tub Heating